WoroodDabbas/IoT/README.md

-## Send alerts from an IoT Device to your mobile phone through SMS using Twilio
+## Send alerts from an IoT Device to your mobile phone via SMS using Twilio

 ====================================